ceiphr/ceiphr.com-v4/content/blog/a-crash-course-in-django/index.md

 `python3 manage.py runserver` will start our development server where we will be testing our project.

-To see the development server in action go to [127.0.0.1:8000](http://127.0.0.1:8000/) in your browser.
+To see the development server in action, go to [127.0.0.1:8000](http://127.0.0.1:8000/) in your browser.
 A Django start up page should appear:

 ![Django Development Server Default Page](django-cc-default.png)

 ### The Database

-Next grab your favorite text editor or python IDE because we're going to delve into Django.
+Next, grab your favorite text editor or python IDE because we're going to delve into Django.
 We're going to start by creating a Django app where we will write all of our models for this project.

 ```bash
 python manage.py startapp blog
 ```

-In order for our core project to recognize this app we need to let it know our `blog` app exists by adding it to `INSTALLED_APPS` in `django_cc/settings.py` like so:
+In order for our core project to recognize this app, we need to let it know our `blog` app exists by adding it to `INSTALLED_APPS` in `django_cc/settings.py` like so:

 ```python{numberLines: true}